 - Allow the fish to cool completely before storing any leftovers in an airtight container.
 They will keep in the refrigerator for 3-4 days and make a great option for weekly meal prep.

-- Use even-sized fillets: Using fillets of an even thickness will ensure they cook at the same rate.
+- Use even-sized fillets: This will ensure they cook at the same rate.
 I usually like to use fillets around 1 ½ in thick.

-- Use skin-on salmon: You can remove it after cooking if preferred, but it will help hold the salmon together and keep it moist during the air frying process.
+- Use skin-on salmon: You can remove it after cooking if preferred, but it will help hold the salmon together and keep it moist while cooking.

 - Don’t overcrowd the basket: Make sure there is space between each fillet for the best results.
-If you’re making a large amount, cook the fillets in batches, then pop any earlier batches back in the air fryer for a minute or two at the end to re-warm them before serving.
+If you’re making a large amount, cook the fillets in batches.

-- Preheat the air fryer: Even if your machine doesn’t say it is necessary, I prefer to preheat it when making this salmon recipe for the most evenly cooked results.
+- Preheat the air fryer: Even if your machine doesn’t say it is necessary, I prefer to preheat it.

 - Seasoning and marinades: Feel free to swap out the salt and pepper for your choice of dry rub or marinade.
 You can use lemon juice (and/or slices), garlic, fresh herbs like thyme or dill, a quick dry rub with onion and garlic powder and smoked paprika, Cajun seasoning, taco seasoning, sweet chili sauce, teriyaki sauce, etc.